Engin-Boot/capture-behavior-of-a-visit-counter-chan-24/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
-  When
-  Then
+  Given Data of visitors in a week
+  When Many visitors do not have meals in hospital canteen Then Reduce the number of meals prepared in canteen in the next week

 Scenario: Alert when seating capacity is full

-  Given
-  When
-  Then
+  Given Total number of seats and visitor count
+  When A new visitor enters and visitor count equals number of seats Then Alert the staff for alternate arrangement